swiftlang/swift-evolution/proposals/nnnn-freestanding-macros.md

   /// Expand a macro described by the given freestanding macro expansion declaration
   /// within the given context to produce a set of declarations. static func expansion(
-    of node: MacroExpansionDeclSyntax, in context: any MacroExpansionContext ) async throws -> [DeclSyntax]
+    of node: MacroExpansionDeclSyntax,
+    in context: some MacroExpansionContext
+  ) async throws -> [DeclSyntax]
 }
 ```